 In the more advanced stage of diabetic retinopathy, PDR, your ophthalmologist will most likely recommend laser surgery to seal off leaking blood vessels and discourage further blood vessel growth.
 The earlier the laser treatment is started, the more successful it can be.
 Although it does not cure diabetic retinopathy, it can help save your remaining vision.

 The best way to preserve your good vision is to control your blood-sugar levels, which reduces the chance of retinopathy and slows down its rate of advancement.

 To discuss diabetic retinopathy treatment options in Berks County, get in touch with Eye Consultants of Pennsylvania today.
-Our board-certified, fellowship-trained specialists have an excellent track record of success treating diabetic patients in Lancaster, Ephrata, Reading, and Wyomissing, PA and beyond.
+Our board-certified, fellowship-trained specialists have an excellent track record of success treating diabetic patients in Lancaster, Ephrata, Lebanon, Reading, and Wyomissing, PA and beyond.